The story of Diablo 3‘s turnaround is a great tale, but there’s a lesser known story in the direction that Diablo 3 could have originally taken.

 It’s unfinished, to be clear, and there’s a lot of unfinished or rough textures.
 But the obvious tone was to follow on from Diablo 2‘s grim horror fantasy, which Diablo fans so deeply loved.

 As for Diablo 4, the game’s art director promoted the direction as returning to “dark, Gothic, medieval roots” in the game’s official art book.
-Lillith’s resurrection in the official cinematic certainly trends towards that direction, although there’s been no new footage of the game since Blizzcon last year.
+Lillith’s resurrection in the official cinematic certainly trends towards that direction.

 Diablo IV’s announcement at Blizzcon yesterday was packed with gruesome death.
 The long-awaited sequel’s tone is dark, and that carries over into the gameplay.
 My hands-on time with a demo build was exciting.
 Diablo IV eagerly ramps up the gore and dark magic for an experience that feels old-school but adds a few modern twists.Read more